 When it comes to giving, the two assets we seem to have in short supply are time and money.
 If finances are tight, our time seems even tighter.
 Volunteering takes an investment of time too.
 Working, taking care of our own families and taking care of aging parents leaves very little time to give.
 So, how can we be more giving?
 I have been asking God how I can be more giving and God has answered in the usual, unexpected and surprising way.

-It’s hard to believe that Robert and I have been married eight years.
+It’s hard to believe that Robert and I have been married sixteen years.
 When we merged our households, we had many duplicate items; beds, refrigerators, couches, etc. (You can read about the deluge that overwhelmed our basement and the before and after pictures.)

 When I made the decision that I couldn’t live with the clutter any more, a friend popped up in need, having lost her home and possessions.
 We were able to supply her with a lot of items that were serving no purpose in the basement, so it was a blessing to be able to give those items to her.